MicrosoftDocs/globalization/globalization/input/telugu-ime.md

 ## Type Telugu text

 The Windows system tray shows which keyboard layout is currently active, for example, **ENG**.
-You can switch between installed layouts (layouts in the **Preferred languages** list in Settings) by pressing the Windows logo key + Spacebar.
+You can switch between installed layouts (layouts in the **Preferred languages** list in Settings) by selecting the Windows logo key + Spacebar.

 If you prefer, you can also change the layout by selecting the system tray icon and selecting the layout from the list.
 This method can be faster if you have more than two languages installed.

 :::image type="content" source="images/keyboard-layouts.png" alt-text="Windows 11 with several keyboard layouts installed.":::

+If multiple IME/keyboards are installed for a given language, the list and the tray icon will show a combination of language and layout.

 ### Use the Telugu Phonetic IME

 To type text in the Telugu script using the Telugu Phonetic IME:

 1. Select **Telugu Phonetic**.
 The system tray now shows **తె** instead of **ENG** indicating that you can now type in Telugu.
 1. Type the transliteration of the word you want with the English keys.
 As you type, notice that the Telugu Phonetic IME automatically converts the English letters into Telugu script suggestions.
-When you're finished typing, press Enter to convert your text into the first suggested Telugu word.
+When you're finished typing, select Enter to convert your text into the first suggested Telugu word.
 You can also use the cursor keys to select a different suggestion.

 ### Use the Telugu INSCRIPT keyboard